Vexo413/splice.nvim/README.md

 - 📚 History tracking of AI interactions
 - 🔄 Session persistence
 - 🎨 Syntax highlighting for code blocks in sidebar
+- ⌨️ Integrated prompt editor in sidebar for better workflow

 ## Screenshots